YinHk-Notes/javascript-cheatsheet-and-note/problems/Hoisting.md

 }
 ```

 > To avoid bugs, always declare all variables at the beginning of every scope.
 JavaScript in strict mode does not allow variables to be used if they are not declared.
+Note that doing so can lead to unexpected errors, and is not generally recommended.